-Updated November 17, 2021
+Updated November 3, 2021

 Everyone ages 5 and over can get a free COVID-19 vaccine, even if you don't have insurance or immigration papers.
-Vaccines for children ages 5-11 are now available.
-All people in California ages 18+ are now eligible for boosters.
+Vaccines for children ages 5-11 are available starting November 3, with much more coming the second week of November.